andrei-punko/cv/CV/Andrei_Punko_CV_(eng).md

 # Andrei Punko

-Senior Java backend developer with 11-years experience in creation of web- and distributed applications
+Senior Java backend developer with 11-year experience in the creation of web- and distributed applications
-- Main technology stack – is Java with standard set of frameworks for backend development
+- Main technology stack – is Java with a standard set of frameworks for backend development
 - Have hands-on experience with Git and CI tools
-- Able to use Unix command line in scope of usual backend tasks
+- Able to use Unix command line in the scope of usual backend tasks
 - Have knowledge of common algorithms and data structures
-- Able to cover code with wide range of tests: unit / integration / functional / performance
+- Able to cover code with a wide range of tests: unit / integration / functional / performance
 - Have some experience in math, physics and numerical modeling
 - Likes clean & tested code, refactoring, writes documentation